pattan99/AskPDF/README.md

-Sure, here's a draft for your README file:

----

 # AskPDF

 AskPDF is a web application built using Streamlit, allowing users to upload a PDF file and ask questions on its content.
 The application leverages Google's Generative AI and FAISS for question answering capabilities.